 The Day set point set by the rotary switch remains unaffected by set point corrections performed at the room panel.
-Only the calculated flow temperature set point or the room temperature set point (for flash adaptation) are adapted accordingly.
+Only the calculated flow temperature set point or the room temperature set point (for flash adaptation and adaptation) are changed accordingly.